edcuba/esp8266-led/README.md

 - https://photos.app.goo.gl/AGtaYONGmuB03Nj02
 - https://photos.app.goo.gl/xhrKweaEnehSuP472

+NodeMCU Development kit provides access to these GPIOs of ESP8266.
+The only thing to take care is that NodeMCU Dev kit pins are numbered differently than internal GPIO notations of ESP8266 as shown in below figure and table.
+For example, the D0 pin on the NodeMCU Dev kit is mapped to the internal GPIO pin 16 of ESP8266.
+See this scheme: http://www.electronicwings.com/nodemcu/nodemcu-gpio-with-arduino-ide

 ## Implementation

 Project is implemented in MicroPython as simple iterative HTTP server using following predefined HTTP GET methods.